Clicky

 You want to creep up and then slow down; you want to be moving so slow that it’s annoying.
 This slow-moving is what keeps you from hitting the dock too hard.
 With more practice, you’ll be docking without issues.

 The last thing you want to do is get to the dock and ask “what should I do” because then it’s too late and you’ll crash.
 Loading onto a trailer is like docking, just go slow and line it up.
-I have a guide to loading and unloading here.
+I have instructions on loading and unloading here.

-Here is a guide on what accessories to have for your jet ski trailer.
+Here is a more on what accessories to have for your trailer.

 Only idle in no-wake zones.
 The no-wake zones are the white floating cones at the entrance of a cove or near land and boats.